How to plan and execute Jenkins upgrades safely, including in-place, blue-green, and phased paths …

 What failed:

-- Updates without validation (broke production twice)
+- Updates without validation (broke production more than once)

 - Patterns without backups (couldn’t rollback failed changes)

-- Simple key-value updates: 100% success rate (43 incidents)
+- Simple key-value updates: highly reliable

-- Nested updates (2 levels): 75% success rate (4 incidents)
+- Nested updates (2 levels): mostly reliable, but occasionally fragile

 The Bottom Line